David Adelman (basketball): Early life

 Adelman was born to Mary Kay and Rick Adelman in Salem, Oregon.
 He grew up in Bull Mountain in the Portland metro area.
 Adelman was a ball boy for the Portland Trail Blazers, while his father was the team's head coach.
 Adelman played high school basketball for Jesuit High School in Beaverton, Oregon.
 He was a high school teammate of future Golden State Warriors general manager Mike Dunleavy Jr. Adelman attended Southern New Hampshire University where he played college basketball for the Penmen and graduated with a bachelor's degree in history.

 Coaching career

 High school (2002–2011)

 Adelman began coaching basketball as a volunteer assistant at his alma mater Jesuit High School in Beaverton, Oregon under head coach Gene Potter from 2002 to 2006.
 He then became the head coach at Lincoln High School in Portland, Oregon, leading the Cardinals to three city championships (2006–07, 2009–10 and 2010–11) and reaching the 6A championships where the Cardinals lost to Grant High School.

 Minnesota Timberwolves (2011–2016)

-In 2011, Adelman joined the Minnesota Timberwolves as a player development coach under father Rick Adelman.
+In 2011, Adelman joined the Minnesota Timberwolves as a player development coach under his father Rick Adelman.
 After Rick retired in 2014, Adelman continued on with Minnesota, becoming the head coach for the NBA Summer League team for three seasons under Flip Saunders (who died in 2015) and then Sam Mitchell.